 What are Objectives?

-Objective is the O in OKR; it is a direction and focus area for one quarter.
-Or, in other words, your quarterly goal.
+The “O” in OKR stands for Objective.
+This is a direction and focus area for one quarter.
+In other words, your quarterly goal.

 What are Key Results?

-Key Results should be measurable, so if you don’t have a number in there, it isn’t a Key Result.
+Key Results should be quantifiable, so without a number – it isn’t a Key Result.
 You should be able to update your Key Results every week to make sure you are on the right track.